Vkumar-sys/INDUSTRIAL_PROJECT_3-Hospitality_Revenue_Analysis-/README.md

   ✔ In terms of Total Capacity,Total Bookings and cancelled bookings Elite category of rooms stands at the peak.

+  ✔ Week 24 recorded the highest revenue among all the available weeks.

 ✔ Level 2 Analysis:-

   ✔ In level 2 analysis we will dive a bit deep on the detailed metrics as per the metric list and see its